Bachelor of Arts in Public Policy Online

 This course will examine the scientific method both in terms of its abstract structure and the technical details required to carry out research.
 Special emphasis is placed on survey research design as well as the development of a research design to actually be applied in the SOC 416, Senior Seminar.
 Additionally, the class will be a survey class that also provides a comprehensive background of methodological knowledge.

-By the end of this course, students will be able to:
+Upon successful completion of the course, the student will be able to:

 • Understand basic elements and principles of quantitative data sets (primary and secondary)